swent-epfl/public/project/README.md

 - __Select PB items__: Team reviews the prioritized PB and selects items that align with the SG _and_ can realistically be completed within a 1-week Sprint.
 Every PB item is typically accompanied by a user story (see the [Requirements](../README.md#schedule) lecture) and, when necessary, a Figma design and/or a list of acceptance criteria along with a definition of Done.
 The selection of PB items should take into account not only the team's work capacity but also dependencies and the definition of Done.
 - __Sprint Backlog__ (SB): For each selected PB item, break it down into Sprint tasks, and create an issue in GitHub for each one.
 Estimate the effort (in person-hours) needed to complete each task.
 Keep an eye on overall workload.
 Populate the SB in your Scrum board with these tasks.
 The SB will help you track progress, identify dependencies, and ensure that everyone understands the work involved.
 - __Assign tasks__: Decide who will take on which specific tasks.
 Keep an eye on workload distribution and individual expertise; adjust estimated effort if warranted.
 Discuss the overall approach to the work, identifying any potential roadblocks or dependencies.
 At the end of this exercise, the team makes a collective commitment to deliver the chosen PB items.
-- __Clarifications &amp; Risk__: All uncertainties or ambiguities regarding the selected PB items needs to be clarified during Sprint Planning.
+- __Clarifications &amp; Risk__: All uncertainties or ambiguities regarding the selected PB items need to be clarified during Sprint Planning.
 Give ample thought to potential risks or dependencies that could impact the Sprint, and develop mitigation strategies if necessary.

 > [!IMPORTANT]
-> The dev team decides autonomously how much work it can take on in a Sprint, and is collectively responsible to finish on time and deliver value by the end of the Sprint.
+> The dev team decides autonomously how much work it can take on in a Sprint, and is collectively responsible for finishing on time and deliver value by the end of the Sprint.
 It is not the coaches who decide or impose the workload.

 > [!NOTE]
 > You can expect your time estimates to be (way) off in the beginning of the project.
 As the course progresses and you acquire experience, these estimates should become increasingly more accurate, and be spot-on by the end of the semester.